tensorflow/tfjs-models/README.md

 directories.
 In general, we try to hide tensors so the API can be used by non-machine learning experts.

-For those intested in contributing a model, please file a [GitHub issue on tfjs](https://github.com/tensorflow/tfjs/issues) to gauge interest.
+For those intrested in contributing a model, please file a [GitHub issue on tfjs](https://github.com/tensorflow/tfjs/issues) to gauge interest.
 We are trying to add models that complement the existing set of models and can be used as building blocks in other apps.